madoka-takato/sc26-vllm-mig-artifact/A3/README.md

 3. Execute the benchmark workload following the procedure described in A1.

-4. Open the generated `.nsys-rep` file with NVIDIA Nsight Systems and inspect the **GPU Metrics** view.

-5. Record the maximum observed value of **DRAM Bandwidth (%)** during the benchmark execution.
+4. Open the generated `.nsys-rep` file with NVIDIA Nsight Systems and record the maximum observed value of **DRAM Bandwidth (%)** during the benchmark execution.

-6. Multiply the recorded DRAM Bandwidth percentage by the theoretical peak memory bandwidth of the corresponding MIG profile to obtain the achieved GPU memory bandwidth.
+5. Multiply the recorded DRAM Bandwidth percentage by the theoretical peak memory bandwidth of the corresponding MIG profile to obtain the achieved GPU memory bandwidth.